Premenstrual Syndrome (PMS)

 Frequently Asked Questions (FAQs)

-What is Premenstrual Syndrome (PMS)?
+What is Premenstrual syndrome (PMS)?

 What are common symptoms of PMS?

-When do PMS symptoms occur?
+When do PMS symptoms typically occur?

 Can PMS be treated?

-What lifestyle changes can help manage PMS?
+What lifestyle changes can help alleviate PMS symptoms?

-Are there any medications for PMS?
+Are there any medications that can help with PMS symptoms?

-Can diet affect PMS symptoms?
+Can dietary changes help with PMS symptoms?

-Is PMS the same as Premenstrual Dysphoric Disorder (PMDD)?
+Is PMS the same as Premenstrual dysphoric disorder (PMDD)?

-Article last updated on: 25th June 2025.
+Article last updated on: 18th October 2025.

 If you have any feedback, please get in touch.